Customers

 It is important to set up the default Payment Terms fields that are used for new customers.
 Review the following settings carefully and set the standard terms.

-2. Set the Discount field to list the standard discount, if any, allowed to new customers on their invoices.
+2. Set the Discount field in the Terms section to list the standard discount (if any) allowed to new customers on their invoices.
 To set the discount, perform the following two steps:

 1. Set the proper discount template by clicking on the right arrow button to the right of the discount field.
 A drop-down list will display all the discount options.
-If no discounts are offered, set the entry field to (none) and ignore the second step.
+If no discounts are offered, keep the entry field set to (None) and ignore the second step.

-2. If you have set the discount template, you will need to enter the discount detail information.
-For example if the "__ % paid in __ days" option is chosen, the discount percentage and the number of days in which the customer is allowed to take the discount must be entered.
+2. If you select a discount template, you will need to enter the discount detail information.
+For example, if the "__ % paid in __ days" option is chosen, the discount percentage and the number of days in which the customer is allowed to take the discount must be entered.
 Review the Discounts and Finance Charges section for more details.

 1. Set the template entry by clicking on the right arrow and selecting one of the options.
-If this field is set to (none), the customer will be issued an invoice with no terms.
-The most common terms template is "Net __ days."
-Complete this entry by setting the days to 30 as shown in the next step.
+If this field is set to (None), the customer will be issued an invoice with no terms.
+The most common due template is "Net __ days."
+Complete this entry by setting the days to 30, as shown in the next step.

 2. A template may require term details such as a date or number of days.
-For example if Net __ days template is selected, the exact number of days must be set to complete due date terms.
+For example, if Net __ days template is selected, the exact number of days must be set to complete due date terms.
+Net 30 days is standard.

 4. Select the standard Grace Period option.
-The Grace Period setting affects the finance charge calculation by calculating the finance charge from the grace period date rather than the due date.
+The Grace Period setting affects the finance charge calculation, because it calculates the finance charge from the grace period date, rather than the due date.
 For example, the invoice may show a due date of "Net 15 Days" but a finance change is not applied until 30 days after the invoice date.
 The finance charge is not applied because the Grace Period option is set to 30 days after invoice date.
 The Grace Period options are as follows:

 1. __ days after invoice date